tayywayne/squash/README.md

 # 🧃 Squashie

 **Resolve drama.
 Earn achievements.
 Avoid total social collapse.**
-Squashie is a chaotic-good web app that helps users resolve conflicts with friends, roommates, coworkers, Reddit trolls, and themselves — using AI mediation, public voting, emotional archetypes, and just enough petty sarcasm to stay fun.
+Squashie is a chaotic-good web app that helps users resolve conflicts with friends, roommates, coworkers, Reddit trolls, and themselves — using AI mediation, public voting (and shaming), emotional archetypes, and just enough petty sarcasm to stay fun.

 ## 🚀 Features

 - 🧠 **AI Conflict Mediation**
-  Translate angry messages into thoughtful ones (because "you always do this" never ends well).
+  Translate angry vent fueled messages into thoughtful ones (because "you always do this" never ends well).

 - ⚖️ **Judge AI Final Rulings**
-  When resolution fails, the AI lays down the law.
+  When multiple resolutions fail, the AI lays down the law.
 Publicly.

 - 🎭 **Conflict Archetypes**
   Discover your inner Chaos Diplomat or Rehasher and collect them all.